chef-boneyard/chef-web-docs-2016/step_resource/step_resource_deploy_add_private_key_from_data_bag.rst

      "deploy_to": "/tmp/private_code"
    }

-Remember to convert new lines in the private key to \n when copying it to the data bag.
-Then you can use a file block within the recipe to add it to the node:
+Convert new lines in the private key to ``\n`` when copying it to the data bag.
+Then use the |resource file| resource within the recipe to add it to the node:

 .. code-block:: ruby